vn971/sbt-incremental-bug/README.md

 **Where does this bug come from:**

-This line is recommended by the (proprietary) Takipi error analyzer: https://support.overops.com/hc/en-us/articles/217928988-Viewing-Source-Code#SBT
+This build.sbt line is recommended by the (proprietary) Takipi error analyzer: https://support.overops.com/hc/en-us/articles/217928988-Viewing-Source-Code#SBT

 I do not fully understand how `unmanagedResourceDirectories` works, so that could be both an SBT bug or Takipi suggesting the wrong settings.